Letters In Your Name

 recognition.
 Get paint stirrer sticks from the hardware store (can

 ask for a donation).

 Paint the paint stirrers green.
 Then make a flower head for each

 child with their name on it (1st name for 3's and first and last for

 4's).
 Laminate the flower heads.

-Then hot glue the heads to the green paint stirrer sticks to make a
+Hot glue the heads to the green paint stirrer sticks to make a

 flower.
 Then get a plastic flower pot (medium sized) and fill it 2/3